 Under IITA Section 304(a)(3)(C-5)(iii), whether interest, net gains, and other items of income from intangible personal property are assigned to Illinois for sales factor purposes depends on whether the taxpayer "is a dealer in the item of intangible personal property within the meaning of Section 475 of the Internal Revenue Code."
 If the taxpayer is a dealer within the meaning of IRC Section 475, the gross receipts are assigned to Illinois if the customer is in Illinois.
-If the taxpayer is not a dealer within the meaning of IRC Section 475, the gross receipts are assigned to Illinois if the gross receipts are assigned to Illinois and to Illinois.
 If the taxpayer is not a dealer within the meaning of IRC Section 475, the gross receipts are assigned to Illinois under Section 304(a)(3)(C-5)(iii)(b) if the income-producing activity is in Illinois.
-For this purpose, a taxpayer is a dealer with respect to an item of intangible personal property if the taxpayer is actually a dealer with respect to the item under IRC Section 475, or would be a dealer with respect to the item under IRC Section 475, or would be a dealer with respect to the item were a security as defined in IRC Section 475(c)(2).
+For this purpose, a taxpayer is a dealer with respect to an item of intangible personal property if the taxpayer is actually a dealer with respect to the item under IRC Section 475, or would be a dealer with respect to the item under IRC Section 475 if the item were a security as defined in IRC Section 475(c)(2).